 In today’s ‘Technological world’ Cache Memory is one of the most used parts of your daily life behind your eyes.
 Every time you switched on your PC or open your smartphones you mainly started using Cache Memory.
 It plays a crucial role in deciding the performance and speed of a multi-core system.
-But what is Cache Memory?
+But what is it?
 Among people, how many have some idea about it!
-In this article, Ins and outs of Cache Memory will be focused in an easy way.
+In this article, Ins and outs of cache will be focused easily.

-In computer science, memory refers to a hardware which can store data permanently or temporarily.
-Stored data can be used immediately any time.
+In computer science, memory refers to hardware that can store data permanently or temporarily.
+Stored data can be used immediately at any time.
 It can be an electronic semiconductor integrated circuit or a mechanical combination of some magnetic disks or an optical drive as well.
+It differs from storage.

-Computer memory can be different types, like RAM (Random Access Memory), ROM (Read Only Memory), Cache Memory, Hard disk, CD disk, SD Card etc. Their working role, speed, size, performance or capacity everything is totally different from each other and equally important to run a PC smoothly.
+Computer memory can be different types, like RAM (Random Access Memory), ROM (Read Only Memory), Cache Memory, Hard disk, CD, SD Card, etc. Their working role, speed, size, performance, or capacity everything is totally different from each other and equally important to run a PC smoothly.

-Cache Memory is a very fast and small storage which is placed between the processor and the Main Memory in the computer motherboard.
+Cache is a very fast and small store that is placed between the processor and the Main Memory in the computer motherboard.
 It is used to store computer data and instructions temporarily and making them more fast and efficient.
-In general, today’s processor speed is very fast compared to the speed of the main memory of PC.
-Cache memory can provide information to the processor at a very fast rate by acting as an interface between the faster processor unit and the slower storage unit.
+In general, today’s processor speed is very fast compared to the speed of the main memory of the PC.
+It can provide information to the processor at a very fast rate by acting as an interface between the faster processor unit and the slower storage unit.

 Speed differences between processor and memory are always a topic of concern for computer engineers.
-Processors are always dependent on memory for its work.
-But as the speed of the memory is slower than processor’s, the processor can’t provide the actual speed they can.
+Processors are always dependent on memory for their work.
+But as the speed of the memory is slower than processors, the processor can’t provide the actual speed they can.
 Because memory takes a long time to move the information to and from the CPU.

-In 1980, Average accessing time of a processor was around 130 ns where memories were 124 ns.
+In 1980, the Average accessing time of a processor was around 130 ns where memories were 124 ns.
 In 1990 it became processor ~40 ns and Memory ~80 ns.
-But by 2000 processor’s accessing time become less than 1 ns but at the same time, average accessing time of a memory is 70 ~ 75 ns.
+But by 2000 processor’s accessing time become less than 1 ns but at the same time, the average accessing time of the memory is 70 ~ 75 ns.
 This difference is huge.

 Roll in the PC

-In early PC’s, a common matter with computer’s hardware was that they all were really slow.
-Processor speed was 8 MHz or less.
+In the early PC’s, a common matter with computer’s hardware was that they all were really slow.
+The processor speed was 8 MHz or less.
 But it wasn’t a big problem because memories were also slow.
-But nowadays you have processors of 2.4 GHz to 5 GHz or more (Latest Intel™ Core i9 processor’s speed is almost 5.2 GHz).
+But nowadays you have processors of 2.4 GHz to 5 GHz or more (the Latest Intel™ Core i9 processor’s speed is almost 5.2 GHz).
 But PC’s main memory’s (RAM) speed is 1200 ~ 2400 Hz.
 However, a modern top of the line processor has performed over 1,000 times than that of the original IBM PC.
 So the importance of cache memory is very high.

 Why Cache Memory is so fast but small in size